 - 3.1.
 The Board shall issue a registration to conduct a pharmacy to the applicant after a satisfactory inspection of the facility. - 3.2.
-The registration registers the pharmacy to which it is issued and is not transferrable.
-It is issued on the joint application of the owner and the pharmacist-in-charge, on the sworn statement that it will be conducted in accordance with the provisions of the federal and state laws and attendant Rules and Regulations. - 3.3.
+The registration is not transferrable.
+It is issued on the joint application of the owner and the pharmacist-in-charge, on the sworn statement that it will be conducted in accordance with the provisions of the federal and state laws, rules and regulations. - 3.3.
 A registration shall be posted in a visibly conspicuous place.
-The registration may not be in a location that is out of sight of the dispensing area.